yas99en/moreemacsnb/README.md

 ## Change Log

+* 2015/12/15
+  * changed C-r to find
+  * added M-S-r as in-place-refactoring
 * 2015/12/12
-  * Prepareing the firs release.
+  * Prepareing the first release.